Have you been a passenger in an Uber accident in LA? Here's how it goes...

 Visit our Uber Accidents Help Page to learn more about how the personal injury process works.

 The moral of this story is that being involved in an LA Uber or rideshare accident can become quite complicated.
 Even more so when there are multiple people making personal injury claims with multiple insurance companies involved.
 You need an experienced Uber accident personal injury attorney to help you navigate the process and make sure that the insurance companies do not leave you hanging in the middle.
-Contact Sally Morin Personal Injury Lawyers: Los Angeles for your FREE online Uber accident case evaluation now to see if we can help.
+Contact Sally Morin Personal Injury Lawyers: Los Angeles for your FREE online Uber accident case evaluation now to see if we can help with your Uber accident claim or Lyft injury claim.